 John Boyd

-A financial institution, for example, might use advanced analytics to monitor real-time transaction data.
-This allows the company to identify fraudulent patterns quickly and accurately relying on hard data.
+For example, a financial institution might use advanced analytics to monitor real-time transaction data.
+As a result, this allows the company to identify fraudulent patterns quickly and accurately relying on hard data.
 Previously, the finance company may have relied on outdated procedures and personal perspectives that may have clouded judgments based on biases or assumptions.
-This objective approach to data processing ensures that decisions are made based on facts, not skewed information.
+Hence, this objective approach to data processing ensures that decisions are made based on facts, not skewed information.

 “You gotta challenge all assumptions.
 If you don’t, what is doctrine on day one becomes dogma forever after.”